• Skip to primary navigation

 Adding pumpkin puree to the pie filling.

-• Pour filling into the pie dish.
+• Pour pumpkin filling into the pie dish.

 Pouring the pumpkin pie filling into the pie dish